mike-pittelko/stlink-v2-repair-and-toolkit/README.md

 # stlink-v2-toolkit
-How to recover (or make from scratch) an stlink v2 board.
+How to recover (or make from scratch) an stlink v2 board, and a bunch of other tools

-Clone and load the submodules in this repo git clone --recursive git@github.com:mike-pittelko/stlink-v2-recovery.git
+Clone and load the submodules in this repo git clone --recursive git@github.com:mike-pittelko/stlink-v2-toolkit.git or git clone git@github.com:mike-pittelko/stlink-v2-toolkit.git and pull in the submodules you need: git submodule update [blackmagic,openocd,stlink,Stlink_V2.1_PCB,Stlink-Bootloaders,atom-stlink]

-You need open-ocd and stlink:
+You need open-ocd and stlink installed:

 brew install open-ocd
 brew install stlink